Edward144/Clover-CMS/README.md

 ## General Usage

-After logging in to the cms you will be presented with a dashboard page (Currently in development).
-In the left hand sidebar are several pages.
+After logging in to the cms you will be presented with a dashboard page which will welcome the logged in user, and display the latest five edits for each post type.

 ### Pages / News